MicrosoftDocs/win32/desktop-src/DevNotes/ntassociatewaitcompletionpacket.md

 ### ApcContext [in]

-SThe apc context that is returned during a call to **NtRemoveIoCompletion**.
+The apc context that is returned during a call to **NtRemoveIoCompletion**.

 ### IoStatus [in]